RedHatQE/qe-metrics/README.md

 - `port`: The port number of the database service.
   - Default: `5432`.
 - `provider`: Database provider.
-Please see [supported providers](https://ponyorm.readthedocs.io/en/latest/api_reference.html#supported-databases).
+Please see [supported providers](https://www.sqlalchemy.org/features.html#:~:text=Supported%20Databases,of%20which%20support%20multiple%20DBAPIs.).
-  - Default: `postgres`.
+  - Default: `postgresql`.
 - `local`: A boolean value.
 If "true", a local SQLite database.
 If "false", the creds above are used.
   - Default: `false`
 - `local_filepath`: Optional path to the local SQLite database file.